Lymphatic Massage @CURACO

 Lymphatic massage can reduce swelling and improve circulation throughout the lymphatic system.
 Lymphatic massage usually forms part of a treatment program called decongestive lymphatic therapy (DLT)

-Pull up a spa menu online and there’s a solid chance you’ll see a lymphatic drainage massage on there claiming to help flush toxins, amp up immunity, and nix water weight and bloat.
+Pull up a spa menu online and there’s a solid chance you’ll see a lymphatic drainage massage on there claiming to help flush toxins, amp up immunity, and balance water weight and bloat.
 All the cool kids are doing it: Hailey Biebs and Selena Gomez were spotted getting the treatment, and Meghan Markle once raved about a lymphatic facial.
 Heck, Chrissy Teigen rocked a lymphatic massage jacket recently.

 The thinking is that if you’re puffy, sick, achy, exhausted—you get the gist—unclogging the pipes via a fancy rubdown may help.
 But it’s tough to know what’s for real and what’s pure fiction when it comes to the remedy—and whether you actually need to do anything (like get a special massage) to keep the system clean.
 Clarity, right this way